 Therefore, it is crucial for clinicians supporting these populations to have access to all the latest information about interpretation of laboratory tests of iron status, the disease and treatment options.

-Recently, a group of six doctors around Australia, led by GMRF’s Director of Research, Professor Darrell Crawford, developed the Clinical Practice Guidelines for Haemochromatosis.
+Recently, a group of six doctors around Australia, led by GMR’s Director of Research, Professor Darrell Crawford, developed the Clinical Practice Guidelines for Haemochromatosis.
 These guidelines are key to assisting clinicians who are unfamiliar with the disease in the management of patients with haemochromatosis.

 The guidelines provide background information on the disease itself, and include recent research and potential recommendations to guide treating clinicians on how to get the best outcome for their patients.